amabdulr/CNWG/10-Core Writing Structures.md

 2. **Avoid Positional References**:

    - Do not use references like "below" or "as follows." or "following"
-   - Do not use any any occurrences of directional words such as "following", "follows", "preceding", "precedes", "below", "above".
-However, do not confuse or flag usage of the word follow (as in follow these steps).
+   - Do not use any occurrences of directional words such as "following", "follows", "preceding", "precedes", "below", "above".
+However, do not confuse or flag usage of the word follow (as in follow these steps) which is acceptable.

    - **Examples for Clarification (Do Not Analyze):**: Instead of "The table below shows...", use "Table 1 shows..."